 In 3ds Max, select File->Open, and from your /Scenes/FumeFX/ Tutorials folder, select the file Tut_07_start.max.

-This is a simple scene and contains a FumeFX grid, one Simple Source, an Object Source and two Effectors.
+This is a simple scene and contains a FumeFX grid, one Simple Source, an Geometry Source and two Effectors.
 We will use these Effectors to create smoke based on the velocity in the grid.

 In this file, FFX Simple Src01 is emitting Temperature and Velocity channels while its Fuel and Smoke channels are disabled.